-6.81 Local Development Frameworks must consider the accommodation needs of avpsies, travellers and travelling showpeople.
-Gypsies, travellers and travelling showpeople are not one single group and their differing cultural needs relating to residential homes and stopping places must be considered.
-There are currently no authorised gypsy and traveller sites within the District.
-The West of England Gypsy and Traveller Accommodation Assessment (WoE GTAA) undertaken in 2007 investigates accommodation requirements of the gypsy and travelling communities in B&NES for the period 2006-2011.
+6.81a Gypsies, Travellers and Travelling Showpeople are not one single group and their differing cultural needs relating to residential homes the provision of permanent pitches and stopping places must be considered.
+There are currently no permanent authorised Gypsy and Traveller sites within the District.

+6.81b The West of England Gypsy and Traveller Accommodation Assessment (WoE GTAA) undertaken in 2007 recommends that 19 permanent pitches and 20 transit pitches are found for the gypsy and travelling communities in Bath & North East Somerset for the period to 2011.
+The WoE GTAA also indicates that one plot is provided travelling showpeople in Bath & North East Somerset for this period.